-The Food and Health Bureau is responsible for policy areas of food and environmental hygiene, and health issues.
-It aims to formulate and coordinate policies and programmes:
+The former Food and Health Bureau was responsible for policy areas of food and environmental hygiene, and health issues.
+It aimed to formulate and coordinate policies and programmes:

 - (i) to improve environmental hygiene and ensure food safety in the territory; and - (ii) to safeguard and promote public health and to ensure that no one is prevented, through lack of means, from obtaining adequate medical treatment. - 2.
-The Food and Heath Bureau is organised into two branches for the following responsibilities:
+The former Food and Heath Bureau was organised into two branches for the following responsibilities: